riteshm321/AOSP-Mtk-Patches/README.md

-# AOSP-Mtk-Patches
+# AospExtendedMTKPatches
-AOSP MTK Patches for Aosp Based Roms
+Contains Patches to be applied on AospExtended Sources inorder to build for MTK devices